 When thinking about what makes a great video game, many would jump straight into Graphics, Player Mechanics, and/or Storyline, but one, commonly overlooked aspect of any successful game is Audio.

 Audio often takes a backseat in game development, but don't be mistaken, great audio can increase player immersion by a lot, whether it is a subtle wind or some industrial background audio, or fitting music.
-Therefore we have compiled a list of key ways of improving audio in your game.
+Therefore we have compiled a list of key ways of improving audio in the Unity game.

 1. Use High-Quality Audio Tracks

-When you decide to add a specific sound to your game, make sure it's high quality and doesn't have any artifacts, or background noise, but also, you have to be careful when following this suggestion, as high-quality sounds often take more space on the disk, thus increasing the size of your game.
+When deciding to add a specific sound to your game, make sure it's high quality and doesn't have any artifacts, or background noise, but also, you have to be careful when following this suggestion, as high-quality sounds often take more space on the disk, thus increasing the size of your game.

 2. Pay Attention to Sound Spatialization

-2D sounds are characterized by the audio that has a constant volume that doesn't change, regardless of how far the audio listener is from the audio source.
+- 2D sounds are characterized by the audio that has a constant volume that doesn't change, regardless of how far the audio listener is from the audio source.
 2D sounds are commonly used in main menus for background audio, or in fully 2D games.

-3D sounds on the other hand are sounds that become louder, the closer the player/audio listener is to the source, and vice versa.
+- 3D sounds on the other hand are sounds that become louder, the closer the player/audio listener is to the source, and vice versa.
 This type of sound requires more tweaking from the developer, for example, in Unity's Audio Source component there are parameters for min and max distance.
 The min distance controls at what point the sound always has 100% volume and the max distance controls the distance when the sound becomes inaudible.

 By mastering the 2D and 3D audio concepts you'll be able to effectively implement any type of audio in your game and make it sound natural and fitting to a specific setting.